 Student Rights and Responsibilities are designed to meet the Luther Rice mission and the needs of all Luther Rice students, regardless of degree level, location, or mode of delivery (online or on-campus).
 Student Rights and Responsibilities are widely disseminated to the Luther Rice community via this catalog, the Luther Rice Student Handbook, and the Luther Rice website.
 For a comprehensive review of Student Rights and Responsibilities, refer to the Luther Rice Student Handbook.
-Students with questions concerning Student Rights and Responsibilities are encouraged to contact the Director of Student Affairs at StudentServices@LutherRice.edu.
+Students with questions concerning Student Rights and Responsibilities are encouraged to contact the Executive Vice President and Provost at StudentServices@LutherRice. edu.